September 20, 1973– The Battle Of The Sexes

 “They want marriage because they want to destroy it.
 There will be no Mother’s Day, there will be no Father’s Day, there will be no Easter, there will be no Christmas.”

-In 2007, some grifter real estate developer from NYC with weird hair named Donald Trump attempted to put together a new Battle Of The Sexes with a one million dollar prize, pitting Serena Williams against John McEnroe.
-It never really got off the ground because everyone involved new that Trump was a loser (#Sad).
+In 2007, some grifter real estate developer from Queens with weird hair attempted to put together a new Battle Of The Sexes with a one million dollar prize, pitting Serena Williams against John McEnroe.
+It never really got off the ground because everyone involved new that guy was a loser.
+I wonder what became of him?

 The Battle Of The Sexes (2013) is an excellent documentary Directed by James Erskine and Zara Hayes.
-There are two feature films about the famous rivalry: the 2001 movie for television When Billie Beat Bobby with Holly Hunter and Ron Silver, and opening tomorrow is The Battle Of The Sexes with last year’s Oscar-winner Emma Stone and Steve Carell.
+There are two feature films about the famous rivalry: the 2001 movie for television When Billie Beat Bobby with Holly Hunter and Ron Silver, and in 2017 there was The Battle Of The Sexes with Emma Stone and Steve Carell.